gastonstat/stat154/README.md

 # Stat 154: Modern Statistical Prediction and Machine Learning

+- Description: This is an introductory course in statistical learning, with an emphasis on regression and classification methods (supervised learning), and a pinch of exploratory methods (unsupervised learning)
 - Instructor: Gaston Sanchez
 - Lecture: 2 days p/week; 1.5 hours each day
 - Midterm Exam: week 8